Deploy a smart contract on Monad using Foundry

 forge init --template monad-developers/foundry-monad [project_name]

-Alternatively, you can create a default foundry project using the below command:
+Alternatively, you can create a foundry project using the command below:

 forge init [project_name]